isunjn/consoo/README.md

 ### message separator

-- Print a separator line in the console panel.
+Print a separator line in the console panel.

 ```ts
 consoo.sep("=", 80); // (repeator?: string, len?: number) => void
 ```

-### inspect & trace & monitor
+### expression inspect

-- Inspect (print to console) a variable or expression, return the value as is, can be useful when you don't borther to add a separate `console.log` line or re-type all the expression.
+Inspect (print to console) a variable or expression, return the value as is, can be useful when you don't borther to add a separate `console.log` line or re-type all the expression.

 ```ts